S-furi/graphql-plot/README.md

 # graphql-plot
 A Kotlin GraphQL Client/Server architecture using Lets-Plot inside a Kotlin Multiplatform (JS) environment.

+---

+This version is not developed anymore in favor of a [Kotlin Multiplatform](https://github.com/S-furi/kmm-plot-gql.git) version.

+---
 ## Architecture
 The GraphQL server makes use of [GraphQL Kotlin](https://github.com/ExpediaGroup/graphql-kotlin), which makes possible to define the GraphQL schema dynamically when building the project.